 Congresswoman Lourdes Alcorta (Fuerza Popular), Luis Egúsquiza (International IDEA) and Percy Medina (International IDEA).
 Photo credit: International IDEA.

-Peru’s members of parliament took the time on 27 June to reflect on the forms of parliament and political financing measures.
+Peru’s members of parliament reflected on the forms of parliament and political financing measures.
 The meeting on political participation of citizens and more transparent political financing was attended by members of congress belonging to four parliamentary groups: Fuerza Popular, Frente Amplio, Peruanos por el Kambio and Partido Aprista Peruano.

 Although participants agreed that it is necessary to improve the representation of Congress, the creation of a Senate requires properly determining the advantages and functions thereof.
 Furthermore, it was pointed out that it is necessary to discuss the possibility of improving the current system prior to opting for a second chamber that might reproduce the defects of the lower chamber.

 The second topic addressed was political financing and institutional consolidation.
 Specialists Percy Medina, International IDEA’s Head of Mission in Peru, and Fernando Tuesta, professor at Catholic University of Peru’s Social Sciences Department gave a presentation on what to consider for a reform, prioritizing the following three aspects: reducing the triggers of campaign spending, improving the mechanisms for transparency and supervision of political party funds, and effective sanctions for prohibited practices.

 In this part of the debate, the participants agreed on the need for improving the use of the subsidized access to media.
 Moreover, they mentioned the possibility of implementing online accountability mechanisms to help political parties submit information and to help authorities and citizens monitor and supervise the political organizations’ financial activities.